NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 * Objective:
  * Use `git log` from the master branch on another branch
 * Steps:
- * Create a new branch aside from master, if not existing: `git branch -b feature/docs`
+ * Create a new branch aside from master, if not existing: `git checkout -b feature/docs`
  * Switch to the master branch
  * Use `git log feature/docs`
 * Bonus: